Content: Where and how should I manage it?

-I – like many other businesses and professionals have grown accustomed to, embed players from platforms like Soundcloud and Youtube directly onto my website.
+I – like many other businesses and professionals have grown accustomed to, embed players from platforms like SoundCloud and Youtube directly onto my website.
 For most, it’s the convenience of having a third-party host:

 - Potentially faster load times.
 Whether embedding on your own website or a social page, the content itself is being streamed from a different server.

-- More universally locatable: your content being directly served on a major platform like Youtube, Vimeo, or Soundcloud has the potential of gaining more exposure than if you were hosting it directly on your own website and trying to drive traffic to it.
-That’s the whole point of these platforms In a nutshell, to tap into the user bases these platforms offer.
+- More universally locatable: your content being directly served on a major platform like Youtube, Vimeo, or SoundCloud has the potential of gaining more exposure than if you were hosting it directly on your own website and trying to drive traffic to it.
+That’s the whole point of these platforms, In a nutshell, to tap into the user bases these platforms offer.

-- Mobile Friendly: Youtube, Soundcloud, and even Vimeo’s mobile app feeds make it a lucrative tool for exposure by bringing the web to mobile devices.
+- Mobile Friendly: Youtube, Soundcloud, and even Vimeo’s mobile app feed make it a lucrative tool for exposure by bringing the web to mobile devices.
 Even if your website isn’t mobile-friendly, your content can still be found by those on-the-go.

 It all sounds well, but as the world of new media grows, the complexity grows with it.
-Soundcloud is only a small node in a large, intricate network.
+SoundCloud is only a small node in a large, intricate network.
 As you dive into researching all the channels of distribution, publishing, syndication, and streaming of your content, you’ll find there is virtually no end to the services cropping up to fill the demand.